information about my research and collaborators, please visit the

 and controlled cognitive processes (such as reasoning and

 self-control).
-Our current work is aimed at
+Much of our work is aimed at understanding

 Our research indicates that there is no dedicated

 “moral sense” or “moral faculty.”
-Instead, moral judgment
+Instead, moral judgment depends on

 Much of our research is motivated by normative

 philosophical questions and practical questions about how we can

 solve the moral problems that divide us.
 My forthcoming book (Moral

 Tribes: Emotion, Reason, and the Gap Between Us and Them)

 addresses these issues, applying the lessons of this new science to

 such as Plato and Kant conceived of mature moral judgment as a